ARCHER2-HPC/archer2-docs/docs/software-libraries/aocl.md

 ### AOCC Programming Environment

-AOCL is only available with aocc/3.0.0.
+AOCL-3.1 is only available with aocc/3.0.0.

 ```
 module load PrgEnv-aocc